 By Mike Blakeman

-The Rio Grande National Forest (RGNF) is extending the 45-day comment period on the Village at Wolf Creek Access Project Draft Environmental Impact Statement (DEIS) to Oct.
-11.
+The Rio Grande National Forest has completed the Village at Wolf Creek Access Project analysis and draft record of decision.

-The primary benefits of the land exchange proposal over the previous easement access proposal include scaled down development on the private land, relocation of most of the proposed private land development to an area farther away from the ski area, and a net gain to the Forest Service via acquisition of wetlands and perennial stream habitat for wildlife.
+The primary benefits of the land exchange proposal over the previous right of way proposal include relocation of most of the proposed private land development to an area farther away from the ski area and Forest Service acquisition of wetlands and a perennial stream.

-LMJV previously sought a right-of-way access across RGNF from U.S. Highway 160 to their private land.
-Since their private land is surrounded by National Forest System land, LMJV is entitled by federal statute to have granted to them by the Forest Service a right-of-way for access commensurate with the reasonable use and enjoyment of their property.
+LMJV previously sought a right of way access across RGNF from U.S. 160 to their private land.
+Since their private land is surrounded by National Forest System land, LMJV is entitled by federal statute to have granted to them by the Forest Service a right of way for access commensurate with the reasonable use and enjoyment of their property.

 The publication of the draft record of decision in the Valley Courier starts a 45-day objection period.
 The final decision will be signed if no objections are received.
 A 45-day resolution period ensues if objections are submitted by individuals who previously provided comments.
 The resolution period may be extended an additional 30 days for a total of 75 days.
 The final decision is signed following this resolution period.

 For more information about the proposed Village at Wolf Creek Access Project, visit the RGNF website at www.fs.usda.gov/riogrande.